FAQs

 What will we do in an art psychotherapy session?

-You will make art and talk (which may be done at the same time) or you can make art in silence if that’s your preference.
-When making art, you can choose materials that best suit you e.g., paint, pastel or clay.
+Art psycotherapy involves both image and/or object making and talking therapy.
+As a client, you will make art and talk (which may be done at the same time) or you can make art in silence if that’s your preference.
+I have a wide variety of materials for you to use and experiment expressing yourself with.

-The art therapist may sit quietly and pay attention whilst you make art or they may make art alongside you, depending on your needs during each session.
-You and the art therapist will also talk and think together to make sense of the thoughts, feelings and experiences that come up during your art-making or when you look at your artwork.
+As the therapist, I will sit quietly and pay attention while you make art or I might make art alongside you, depending on your needs during each session.
+We will also talk and think together to make sense of the thoughts, feelings and experiences that come up during your art-making or when we look at your artwork together.

 Do I need to be good at art to do art therapy?

 No, you do not need to have any previous experience or expertise in art to benefit from art therapy.
-Art psychotherapy isn’t a recreational activity or an art lesson, although the sessions can be enjoyable.
+Art psychotherapy isn’t a recreational activity or an art lesson, it is a way to explore your processes and psyche in a contained, non-judgemental space.
+Although we are likely to be exploring difficult and painful things, the art making in sessions can be enjoyable and grounding.

 What is EMDR therapy ?

-It involves using side to side eye movements combined with talk therapy in a specific and structured format.
+It involves using bilateral stimulation (either with a light bar or hand held buzzers) combined with talking therapy in a specific and structured format.

 EMDR was developed – and is best known – as a therapy for treating trauma or post-traumatic stress disorder (PTSD).